 This reaction essay is part of the Brookings project—"The One Percent Problem: Muslims in the West and the Rise of the New Populists."
 We asked each author to reflect on how reading the other working papers helped them think differently about their own country of focus.

-The most interesting element of anti-Muslim narratives in Europe is their unifying nature — they can unite parties and politicians from the right and the left.
+The most interesting element of anti-Muslim narratives in Europe is their unifying nature — they can unite religious and secular, liberals and illiberals, Western Europeans and Eastern Europeans.

 While negative attitudes toward Muslims are not held by the majority of the population in Western Europe (as a Pew survey recently found), there are growing concerns in a large chunk of the European electorate and political elites around the role of Muslims and Islam in Western societies.
 These concerns have heightened since the beginning of the 2015 refugee crisis and as a consequence of the wave of ISIS-connected terrorist attacks.
 Political actors who are both able and willing to exploit these growing concerns are increasingly rewarded in elections.